dnsimple/dnsimple-support/content/articles/dnssec.markdown

 Click on the "Disable DNSSEC" button to remove the zone signing and the DS record if it is present.

 ![DNSSEC disable](/files/dnssec-disable.png)

+## Managing DS records

+Details on how to add and remove DS records can be found in this [support article](/articles/manage-ds-record/).

 ## Key rotation